 A doctoral degree does more than add an academic title to your name.
 Graduates leave school as unrivaled experts in their fields, which leads to a number of potential career paths and the opportunity to do things that they’ve never done, or thought about doing, before.

-“I went back to school after working in K-12 and I never expected to leave the public school system,” explains Dr. Rebecca Wardlow, program chair for the University of Arizona Global Campus Doctor of Philosophy in Education.
+“I went back to school after working in K-12 and I never expected to leave the public school system,” explains Dr. Rebecca Wardlow, former program chair for the University of Arizona Global Campus Doctor of Philosophy in Education.
 “The month I graduated, an opportunity to work in higher education at Global Campus came about.
 Before then it was never a consideration, but because I finished my doctorate, it happened.”

 Every degree opens doors.
 You have to determine beforehand what door you’d like to open, and examine the potential opportunities that your doctoral degree can create for you.